Ameya2137/Student-Data-Entry/README.md

 - Main.java                          Main entry point and menu-driven CLI

 ## How to Run
-1. Clone the repository using Git:
+1. Clone the repository using Git: https://github.com/Ameya2137/Student-Data-Entry.git
-2. Navigate into the project directory:
+2. Navigate into the project directory: cd Student-Data-Entry
-3. Compile all Java files:
+3. Compile all Java files: javac *.java
-4. Run the main program:
+4. Run the main program: java Main